Introduction and Subjects

 Further information about the English department curriculum can be found in the curriculum documents available for download on the main curriculum page.

-The department has a long history of commitment to both human and physical geography but this artificial divide really appears ever more redundant as the students grapple with the real issues of today.
-In recent years there have been a significant number of students choosing to read geography at university.
+We encourage our pupils, at whatever level in the school, to be curious about the world; we want to instil a spirit of enquiry and we aim to help them with their ability to think analytically and critically.
+The department has a long history of commitment to both human and physical geography but this artificial divide really appears ever more redundant as students grapple with the real issues of today.

 Further information about the geography department curriculum can be found in the curriculum documents available for download on the main curriculum page.